xsollwa/haptic-joystick-system/README.md

 1) Brainstorming and sketches
 2) PCB design in KiCAD
 3) CAD modeling in OnShape
+4) Coding
-4) Revision and Optimization
+5) Revision and Optimization
-5) Assembly and testing
+6) Assembly and testing

 ## Journal
 Our full development journal can be found [here](./JOURNAL.md)